 Or maybe it was in the very first minute of the fight when Gomez forced Sanchez into a blistering exchange on the ropes.
 Bazooka landed a sharp right hand but Sanchez countered with his own right that not only sent Gomez to the canvas but fractured his left cheekbone.
 Badly dazed, the challenger beat the count but then absorbed a vicious pounding for the rest of the round, almost going down a second time before the bell mercifully sounded.

-Against a boxer as good as Sanchez, this was as bad a start as one could imagine, but Gomez showed incredible heart by battling back, landing hard shots and even winning several rounds with his aggressiveness.
-It was exciting, fast-paced action all the way, with Gomez pressing and Sanchez countering, both men landing big punches.
-Unlike all of Wilfredo’s previous opponents, Sanchez took Bazooka’s best shots and just kept battling back, while Gomez appeared vulnerable, his legs wobbling at times and his face sporting huge, ghastly swellings around both eyes.
+Against a boxer as good as Sanchez, this was as bad a start as one could imagine, but Gomez showed incredible heart by battling back, even winning several rounds with his aggressiveness.
+It was exciting, fast-paced action all the way, with Gomez pressing and Sanchez countering, both men landing big shots.
+Unlike all of Wilfredo’s previous opponents, Sanchez took Bazooka’s best punches and just kept battling back, while Gomez appeared vulnerable, his legs wobbling at times and his face sporting huge, ghastly swellings around both eyes.

 By the start of the eighth round, Gomez knew he was running out of time; his eyes were swelling shut and soon the fight would have to be stopped.
 Like a desperate gambler going all in on the last hand, Gomez charged out, throwing wild punches, hoping for a miracle.
 The crafty Sanchez saw his opportunity and landed a series of vicious counter left hooks to both head and body and then, just as Gomez shifted his defense to anticipate the hook, the champion forced him to the ropes and, with grim determination and beautiful timing, landed one wicked right hand after another.